Both inside and outside sales are important components of any sales strategy. However, companies don’t always need both for a thriving business.

 Understanding these benchmarks and what a qualified lead looks like can help them stay on track to meet sales quotas.
 If leaders empower reps with CRM software to measure their efforts, they’ll tip the scales in their favor.

-The salary of inside and outside sales reps
+What is the salary of inside and outside sales reps?

-If you’re building a team of inside or outside sales reps, you want to make sure you’re offering compensation that will attract top performers.
-If you’re looking for a job in such a team or are already in a similar sales role, you want to make sure you get what you’re worth.
+If you’re building a team of inside or outside sales reps, make sure you’re offering compensation that will attract top performers.
+If you’re looking for a sales career in such a team or are already in a similar sales role, make sure you get what you’re worth.

-Let’s look at the average salary for sales jobs in several countries (accurate as of April 2024).
+Let’s look at the average salaries for sales jobs in several countries ( as of May 2026).

 Note: Salaries listed below are rep averages.
 Outside and inside sales executive salaries will be much higher.